goodop/Gopera/README.md

 18. cd Gopera
 19. python3 sb.py

-#This script not made by me
+#This script not made by me, I just edited to make it so easy to use.

 #for more please visit https://github.com/arifistifik/dpk